alexle/alexle.github.com/posts/pearl_street_mile.markdown

 We're past all the crazy 90 degree turns and people start to separate from each other, finding their groove.
 My body realizes what I'm attempting to do and my heart rate and breathing shoot up to their max.

-I try to relax and pace myself, but I have no idea what my speed should be so I keep pushing hard.
+I try to find a pace, but I have no idea what my speed should be so I keep pushing hard.
 No regrets!

 ##Third 400m - 1:35##